How to Stop Overthinking: 5 Simple Strategies for a Clear, Peaceful, and Confident Mind

 Take time to identify the thoughts and beliefs that cause you to overthink.
 By knowing your triggers, you can learn to be more aware of when those thoughts pop up and consciously learn to disarm them one by one.

-Analysis paralysis is one way we overthink to make the right decision and avoid the wrong one.
+Analysis paralysis is one way you overthink to make the right decision and avoid the wrong one.
 The premise of this effort is that the more information you gather, the better decision you can make.

 What makes this strategy fail is that: